pawelkaczor/akka-ddd/docs/src/main/tut/docs/aggregate-root/testing/README.md

 }
 ```

-No problem with two or more commands inside Given clause.
+The following sample behavior specification show how to declare multiple generated commands in the Given section.

 ```scala
 "handle subsequent Update command" in {